ethanlmiller/python-GPIOfbsd/README.md

 ## Status

-The code has been tested on FreeBSD 12.1 using Python 3.7.
+The code has been tested on FreeBSD 12.1 and FreeBSD 13.0-RC2 using Python 3.7.
 It's pretty vanilla Python, so it should work fine on any Python 3.X.

 The code _requires_ `libgpio`, which may only be present on certain versions